Thermodynamically consistent machine learning model for excess Gibbs energy: Results

-The extrapolation from binary to multi-component data in the UNIFAC variants is based on the physical lattice model using the pair-interaction concept.
+The extrapolation from binary to multi-component data in mod.
+UNIFAC is based on the physical lattice model, which uses the pair-interaction concept.
 In contrast, HANNA uses a purely geometric projection method.
-To determine if the projection method is responsible for the deterioration of HANNA for ternary ACI data, we carried out the following test: for all systems in the ternary VLE and ACI data sets, we predicted the corresponding activity coefficient curves of all binary subsystems at the respective temperatures using HANNA.
-We then fitted two component-specific physical $g^\mathrm{E}$-models (UNIQUAC and NRTL, the first being the parent model of UNIFAC) to these predicted activity coefficients and used the resulting fitted parameters to predict the activity coefficients in the ternary systems.
-This procedure allows a comparison of only the extrapolations of the physical models (UNIQUAC/NRTL) to the geometric extrapolation of HANNA, starting from the exact same binary data.
-The results of this comparison are shown in Figs. S.14 and S.15 in the Supporting Information and indicate a similar or even slightly better accuracy using the geometric projection for ternary data compared to the extrapolation of the physical models.
-Hence, the geometric Muggianu projection method in the HANNA architecture generally appears to work reasonably well.
-However, this does not exclude that further improvements can be made on the geometric extrapolation, for which different suggestions exist in the literature~\cite{Ju2019,Ju2024}.
+To determine whether the projection method is responsible for the deterioration in HANNA for ternary ACI data, we conducted the following test: for all systems in the ternary VLE (TPXY) and ACI data sets, we predicted the corresponding activity coefficient curves for all binary subsystems at the respective temperatures using HANNA.
+We then fitted two component-specific physics-based $g^\mathrm{E}$ models, namely UNIQUAC (the parent model of UNIFAC) and NRTL, to the predicted activity coefficients and used the resulting parameters to predict activity coefficients in the ternary systems.
+This procedure allows comparison only of the physics-based model extrapolations (UNIQUAC, NRTL) with the geometric extrapolation of HANNA, using the same binary data.
+The results of this comparison, which are shown in Figs. S.15 and S.16 in the Supplementary Information, indicate a similar or even slightly better accuracy using the geometric projection compared to the extrapolation of the physics-based models.
+Hence, the geometric Muggianu projection method in the HANNA architecture generally works reasonably well. \RB{This is also supported by Fig.~S.9 in the Supplementary Information, where we provide a comparison of HANNA and mod.
+UNIFAC on quaternary VLE and LLE data, showing comparable accuracy of both methods.} Nonetheless, this does not exclude that further improvements can be made on the geometric extrapolation, for which different suggestions exist in the literature~\cite{Ju2019,Ju2024}.